kevininga/MangaVerse/README.md

 For any inquiries or further information, please feel free to reach out to any of the contributors mentioned above.

-We hope you enjoy using the Manga Browsing Web App!
+We hope you enjoyed your journey into the MangaVerse!